gastrodon/chat/http.md

 | username      | string        | Username to create    | true
 | password      | string        | Password to register  | true

-response `202` - this user was accepted
+response `200` - this user was created

 | field         | type          | description
 | ---           | ---           | ---